Audition And Portfolio Day Requirements

 School of Art & Design Portfolio Requirements

-All applicants must submit a digital portfolio (CD or Jump Drive) with their Personal Artist's Statement to the School of Art and Design.
-Students must meet attend a Portfolio Review Day or meet with faculty on campus for a private portfolio review in order to receive scholarship

-School of Art & Design Portfolio Requirements

 Portfolios for incoming students must be uploaded through the program application for consideration in the studio arts programs.
 To receive scholarship consideration, students must also attend a Portfolio Review Day or meet with faculty on campus for a private portfolio review.